mars-college/discord-bots/README.md

 * `on_mention`: the same as `on_message` except the message happens to mention the bot.
 This is to make behaviors different depending on whether the bot is mentioned or not.
 * `timed`: a program is triggered at a specific time or according to a set schedule.
 It can be according too the clock time, or relative to local sunrise/sunset time.
 * `background`: programs are triggered randomly with a fixed probability (so for example, bots can chime in randomly occasionally or post something on a channel that's been silent for a while).
+* `calendar`: programs are triggered according to Google Calendar events, for example to create notifications/alerts of upcoming events.

 Sample configurations and parameter explanations of these four behavior types follow.